Undergraduate Frequently Asked Questions

 If you are attending a Washington State community college, access UW Admission's online Equivalency Guide to determine how your courses will transfer.
 If you are transferring from a four-year university or any school outside of Washington, you will have your courses evaluated by the Admissions Office after being admitted to the UW.

-Upper-Division admission is the standard application if you have completed all CSE prerequisites.
-CSE accepts students for Upper-Division admission twice per year.
-The application deadlines are July 1 for the autumn quarter and February 1 for the spring quarter.
-Transfer students applying to the major must already be accepted to the UW or have an application on file.
-Remember that the deadlines to apply to the UW may be much earlier than application dates for the major.
+Regular Admission is the standard application if you have completed all CSE prerequisites.
+CSE accepts students through Regular Admission twice per year.
+For current UW students, the application deadlines are July 1 for the autumn quarter and February 1 for the spring quarter.
+Transfer students will apply through UW's regular transfer application only--no separate CSE application.
+For more information please see the Transfer Students page.

-There is no minimum GPA to apply through Upper-Division admission, and there is no automatic admission or denial based on GPA.
-CSE does not rank applicants by their grades, nor does the department automatically disqualify an applicant with lower grades.
+There is no minimum GPA to apply, and there is no automatic admission or denial based on GPA.
 Everyone who has met the application requirements will be considered.
 However, admission is competitive, and admitted students have strong grades.
+In general, competitive applicants typically have grades of 3.5 and higher in related math, science, CSE, and English courses, with strong grades overall -- but there is no exact formula determining what grades will be competitive.
 Speak to a CSE advisor if you have concerns or questions about your grades.

 What weights are attached to grades, work experience, personal statements, and other application details?